nextgis/docs_ngweb/source/users.rst

    Disabling the user

 If the user is disabled, settings concerning groups, resource ownership and permissions stay intact and can be reactivated after the user is re-added to the team.
+This also preserves all information on the user's acivity in versioned resources.

-If you need to **delete a user permanently**, click the "Delete" icon in the user list and confirm the action in the pop-up window.
+In most cases, disabling a user is enough, however, you can **delete a user permanently**.
+Click the "Delete" icon in the user list and confirm the action in the pop-up window.
 Alternatively, you can open the editing page and click **Delete**.

-If the user is the owner of Web GIS resources, a warning appears: *Validation error.
+If the user is the owner of Web GIS resources or edited a versioned vector layer, a warning appears: *Validation error.
 User is referenced with resources*.
 Click on **Technical information** to see ID of the resources owned by the user.
-Delete these resources or `change their owner <https://docs.nextgis.com/docs_ngweb/source/edit_resource.html>`_ to delete the user.
+To delete the user, first you need to `change the owner <https://docs.nextgis.com/docs_ngweb/source/edit_resource.html>`_ of resources and disable versioning for the layers the user edited.
+Keep in mind, that it destroyes all recorded version information for that layer.
+So we recommend disabling users instead, unless strictly necessary.

 .. _bind: